troy-open-data/legislative_twitter/README.md

 ### Licencing

 Please feel free to fork this project and use it as you see fit!
 This project is under the MIT Licence.
-See LICENCE.md for more details.
+Learn more about [the MIT Licence] (http://opensource.org/licenses/MIT) or [other open source licences](http://choosealicense.com).